linbudu599/rspress-plugins/packages/rspress-plugin-gh-pages/README.md

 ## Configure

-## repo
+## directory

+Target directory to push to the `gh-pages` branch, `config.outDir` will be used if this configuration is not specified.

 - Type: `string`
-- `Required`

-The repository to deploy to, you can also specify another repository to deploy to.

 ## siteBase